Last Updated on

 What types of exercise are good for sleep?

 Doing light exercises, both aerobic and anaerobic, are enough to increase the quality of your sleep.
 These types of exercise are a good way to stimulate the release of hormones during the night.
 Different activities such as breathing exercises, meditation techniques, pilates, yoga, light jog, swimming, incline walk, or light Turkish get-ups can help you sleep better at night.
 Even some minor exercises that involve low-intensity movement can help.

 However, aerobic exercise significantly impacts and contributes to your sleep quality.
 Cardio workouts, running on the treadmill, pedaling or even walking are excellent ways to get your daily dose of exercise.
-A study showed that moderate-intensity aerobic training aids sleep and increases your sleep duration because your body temperature increases with any cardiovascular exercise and the cooling after helps to sleep better.
-But, a study done by the CDC showed that apart from aerobic activities, yoga is also very beneficial for healthy sleep.
+Moderate-intensity aerobic training aids sleep and increases your sleep duration because your body temperature increases with any cardiovascular exercise and the cooling after helps to sleep better.
+Some research done by the CDC showed that apart from aerobic activities, yoga is also very beneficial for healthy sleep.

 Sleep Tips for Fitness Enthusiasts